Types of Wood Used in Architecture and Construction

 Deodar

 Deodar is a hardwood and is commonly used in construction in Pakistan.
-It is repellant to rot, germs, bacteria and is termite resistant.
+It is repellant to rot, germs, and bacteria and is termite resistant.
 It is a strong and very durable wood.
 It is also known as Diyar.

 Mahogany